 Grand Canyon North Rim

 The North Rim stands 1,000 feet higher than the South Rim and has a more alpine climate, with twice as much annual precipitation.
 Here, in the deep forests of the Kaibab Plateau, the crowds are thinner, the facilities fewer, and the views even more spectacular.
 Due to snow, the North Rim is off-limits in winter.
-The park entrance, buildings, and concessions are closed mid-November through mid-May.
-The road closes when the snow makes it impassable—usually by the end of November.
+The buildings and concessions are closed mid-October through mid-May.
+The road and entrance gate close when the snow makes them impassable—usually by the end of November.

 Lodgings are limited in this more remote park, with only one historic lodge (with cabins and hotel-type rooms as well as a restaurant) and a single campground.
 Dining options have opened up a little with the addition of the Grand Cookout, offered nightly with live entertainment under the stars.
 Your best bet may be to pack your camping gear and hiking boots and take several days to explore the lush Kaibab Forest.
 The canyon's highest, most dramatic rim views also can be enjoyed on two wheels (via primitive dirt access roads) and on four legs (courtesy of a trusty mule).

 - Bright Angel Point

 - Cape Royal

 - Grand Canyon Lodge